swaxi/SGTool/README.md

       * Variable RTP code thanks to Gordon Cooper
       * Add windowed spatial anisotropy calcs
       * Add chain length calculations for linear features
+      * Add RGB picker tool to convert LUT to grayscale
       0.3.5
       * Redo GUI so it removes need for .ui file and is now scrollable
       * redo RTE code following suggestion from google AI